My mother, Anne Chamberlain, died on the morning of November 7th, at the age of 87.

 So once she was no longer able to walk, Bonnie borrowed a wheelchair from somewhere, and we took Anne to have her official last sip of a latte at Cafe Ula, and to have her last walk through the park, and her last concert at Jordan Hall.
 Last Tuesday, we wheeled her to the place where she could vote in an election, for the last time.

 One of the things Anne talked about that she had never mentioned before related to a relationship she was in with a much older married man when she was in her twenties.
 In lieu of being able to tell this long-dead lover of hers that she still loved him, Anne felt moved to contact his children, now in their eighties, like her, to tell them that she still loved their father.
 They were so gracious in their response to her, telling her that he still loved her, too.
 This was both so touching, and so mind-boggling, at the same time, knowing that this was a woman who to no small degree defined herself as a jilted divorcee, whose husband was stolen by a younger woman with whom he had had an affair.
-To learn that she had once been the younger woman having the affair with the married man was very interesting.
+To learn that she had once been the younger woman having the affair with the married man was downright depressing.
+Not that she had an affair with a married man, but that even after having this experience herself, she had no capacity to understand why her own husband had done the same thing she had once done.

 I have spent more than two years now watching a livestreamed genocide being perpetrated against the Palestinians, especially in Gaza.
 I have been watching people starve to death.
 I have seen how long a fragile old person's body, or a fragile child's body, can survive without food.
 I have seen picture after picture of what they look like just before death.
-Those famine-stricken Palestinians was what kept on going through my mind as I watched Anne's body become more emaciated day by day.
-(Not that there's otherwise anything in common between people who voluntarily stop eating and those who stop eating because no one is letting any food in.)
+There's obviously a giant difference between voluntarily not eating and an enforced famine, but those starving Palestinians were what kept on going through my mind as I watched Anne's body become more emaciated day by day.

 Anne's death came on the 26th day after she stopped eating.
 And incidentally, the 38th day of the longest government shutdown in US history.